koral--/android-gif-drawable/README.md

 Proguard configuration is now bundled with the library, you don't need to specify it yourself.

 ##Upgrading from 1.1.3
-`src` XML attribute in `GifTextureView` has been renamed to `gifSource` to avoid possible conflicts with other libraries
+`src` XML attribute in `GifTextureView` has been renamed to `gifSource` to avoid possible conflicts with other libraries.

 ##Upgrading from 1.0.x
 ####Proguard configuration update